b-lukaszuk/BS_wJ_eng/contents/mortgage.md

 ## Solution {#sec:mortgage_solution}

-Before we begin a few short definitions so that we are on the same page.
+Before we begin a few short definitions that we will use here (so that we are on the same page).

 - principal - the money you borrow form a bank
 - interest - the money you pay extra (except for the money you borrowed)